-A. Spousal Roth IRA - If you are married and have compensation, you may contribute to a Roth IRA established for the benefit of your spouse, regardless of whether or not your spouse has compensation.
+A. Spousal Roth IRA - If you are married and have compensation for the taxable year for which the contribution is made, you may contribute to a Roth IRA established for the benefit of your spouse, regardless of whether or not your spouse has compensation.
 You must file a joint income tax return for the year for which the contribution is made.

-The amount you may contribute to your Roth IRA and your spouse's Roth IRA is the lesser of 100 percent of your combined eligible compensation or \$11,000 for 2017 and 2018.
+The amount you may contribute to your Roth IRA and your spouse's Roth IRA is the lesser of 100 percent of your combined eligible compensation or \$13,000 for 2023.
 This amount may be increased with cost-of-living adjustments each year.
 However, you may not contribute more than the individual contribution limit to each Roth IRA.
 Your contribution may be further limited if your MAGI falls within the minimum and maximum thresholds.

 If your spouse is age 50 or older by the close of the taxable year, and is otherwise eligible, you may make an additional contribution to your spouse's Roth IRA.
 The maximum additional contribution is \$1,000 per year.
+This amount is subject to possible cost-of-living adjustments each year beginning in 2024.